USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 Used by: CCTM – lightning NO<sub>x</sub> version only

 The NLDN lightning strikes file is used for calculating online NO emissions from hourly observed strike counts.
+(Hourly NLDN lightning strike data can be purchased from a private vendor.)
 This file contains the following variables interpolated to the modeling grid:

 <a id=Table4-4></a>